Pigeon-Tech/Live-Camera-Replay-Balena.io-Viewer/README.md

 # Live-Camera-Replay-Balena.io-Viewer
-View the picamera server thatwe made earlier
+View the picamera server that we made earlier